 log for each transaction for the server that originally committed

-for the server that is the immediate master of the current server
+for the server that is the immediate source of the current server

 in the replication topology

-Replication from newer masters to older slaves might be possible, but is generally not supported.
+Replication from newer sources to older replicas might be possible, but is generally not supported.
 This is due to a number of factors:

 This also has significant implications for upgrading replication servers; see Section 4.3, “Upgrading a Replication Setup”, for more information.

 For more information about row-based replication, see Section 5.1, “Replication Formats”.